wp-plugins/contact-form-plugin/readme.txt

 *Ability to add Contact Form into a post.
 Ability to display form via shortcode.

 == Upgrade Notice ==

+= V3.05 =
+The bug sends email to admin user even if different user is specified when setting plugin to use "use email of wordpress user" was fixed.
+The bug with sending a blank attachment field of the form was fixed.
+Upgrade immediately.

 = V3.04 =
 Added Brazilian Portuguese and Turkish language files for plugin.